JonathanJHull/supervised-learning-techniques/README.md

 ### Install

-This project requires **Python 2.7** and the following Python libraries installed:
+This project requires **Python 2.7** and the following Python libraries installed: (python 3.0 should work with minor changes to print statements)

 - [NumPy](http://www.numpy.org/)
 - [Pandas](http://pandas.pydata.org)